Kuilima Ests East

 No analysis available

-This feature is strongly supported: historical MLS amenities show RESMAN in 19 of 20 listings, and multiple current remarks independently confirm it.
-Phrases like "resident manager," "on-site resident manager," and "overseen by a resident manager" appear across many listings, suggesting consistent building-level support rather than a copy-paste anomaly.
+Resident manager is strongly supported for Kuilima Estates East.
+Historical MLS amenities show RESMAN in 18/20 listings, and current remarks repeatedly confirm it in multiple listings with phrases like "resident manager," "on-site resident manager," and "overseen by a resident manager."
+The evidence is consistent across many remarks and appears to reflect a real building feature rather than copy-paste error.

 No analysis available